4. Prevent and mitigate (linkage)

 The company has instructions or equivalent documentation/templates that describe how it can suspend deliveries from a sub-supplier while preventive and mitigating measures are implemented, as well as terminate the contract with the affected sub-supplier if severe deviations are not addressed.

-The agreements with the suppliers of sample products contain conditions that enable the company to temporarily suspend deliveries while preventive and mitigating measures are implemented, as well as terminate contracts if severe deviations are not addressed.
+The contracts with the suppliers of sample products contain conditions that enable the company to temporarily suspend deliveries while preventive and mitigating measures are implemented, as well as terminate contracts if severe deviations are not addressed.

 Does not fulfil requirement